jackyzha0/jackyzha0.github.io/content/thoughts/transformers.md

 Mainly derived from [Brendan Bycroft's amazing LLM visualization](https://bbycroft.net/llm)
 ## Embedding

 The smallest unit of understanding for a transformer is a *token*.
-This is usually a character (e.g. 'a', 'b', etc.) but can sometimes be longer.
+This is usually a common sequence of characters like 'at' or 'qu'.

 The collection of all the tokens the model understands is its vocabulary.
 The vocabulary maps the token to its index: